Active Monitoring of Oxytocin Research Evidence

 PRISMA for Living Systematic Reviews

-PRISMA for Living Systematic Reviews (LSR) is an extension of the PRISMA statement that provides guidance on reporting living systematic reviews and meta-analyses.
-It includes a checklist and flow diagram to help researchers ensure they are following best practices in their reporting.
+An extension of the PRISMA statement providing guidance on reporting living systematic reviews.
+Includes a checklist and flow diagram for best practice.

 Retraction Watch